 There aren’t any qualifications required to be a copywriter, but any that demonstrate your writing ability and/or interest in fashion could give you an advantage.

 Focusing specifically on social media, your job will be to identify the best platforms to reach your target audience on – from Facebook and Instagram to Snapchat and TikTok – and create the best content to generate a buzz around your brand.

 With plenty of fashion parties and events to plan, this role may give you the chance to rub shoulders with fashion’s elite.
-From finding venues to promoting the events, your job will be to ensure that everybody remembers your brand’s events (for the right reasons).
+From finding venues to promotion, your job will be to ensure that everybody remembers your brand’s events (for the right reasons).

 Pass your fashion knowledge onto the next generation by becoming a design and technology/textiles teacher at a secondary school or further education college – or a lecturer for a fashion department of a university.
 A lot of teachers and lecturers gain experience in industry before moving into an academic setting.

 You’ll need to follow the qualification process to become a teacher or lecturer for this role.
 For secondary school teaching, for example, you’ll need a degree that combines fashion/textiles with teaching or a fashion/textiles-related undergraduate degree with a PGCE (Postgraduate Certificate in Education).

 - Get an insight into the role of lecturer for higher education, further education and adult education.

 - Discover the role of a secondary school teacher, including how to qualify.

 All of the above roles would, of course, benefit from an up-to-date understanding of the fashion industry.
 If you want to find out more about the different roles in the fashion industry, you may find it helpful to read The Fashion Careers Guidebook by Julia Yates.
 It also includes advice on work experience, CVs, portfolios and look books, interviews and networking.